martinthomson/sup-ai/draft-thomson-aipref-sup.md

         *(startgroupline / emptyline)
         *(usage / emptyline)
         *(rule / emptyline)
-usage = *WS "usage" *WS ":" *UTF8-char-noctl EOL
+usage = *WS "usage" *WS ":" usage-pref-exp EOL usage-pref-exp = *UTF8-char-noctl
 ~~~

 Notes:

 * The label "usage" is case insentive,
-  but the usage preference string is case sensitive.
+  but the preference expression is case sensitive.

 * Preference expressions will be truncated
   at the first "#" character (U+23);
   see {{new-chars}}.
+  Labels that include this character can be omitted.

 ## HTTP Header Field {#http}